 Each year SCAPE Public Art brings the city to life with a series of exciting sculptures dotted across the city centre.
 Alongside the 14 legacy works, eight new works by local and internationally recognised artists will be debuting around central Ōtautahi Christchurch.
 The theme for 2021 is Shadows Cast.

 Enjoy the artworks individually or on an easily walkable route around the central city.
-SCAPE runs from 9 October to 20 November 2021.
+SCAPE runs from 19 November 2021 though till 14 January 2022.

 Scoot Through the Botanic Gardens